zHz00/KGBC/help/Table.md

 When you use selection, you can see sum of selected buildings in bottom line.
-This can help you to estimate amount of resources needed to build desired amount of additional buildings.
+This can help you to estimate amount of resources needed to build desired number of additional buildings.

 *[ and ] working details.*